 Alice M. Rivlin served as vice chairman of the Board of Governors of the Federal Reserve System from June 25, 1996, to July 16, 1999.

-Rivlin was born in Philadelphia, Pennsylvania.
+Rivlin was born in 1931 in Philadelphia, Pennsylvania.
 In 1952, she received a bachelor’s degree from Bryn Mawr College.
 She earned a master’s degree and a doctorate in economics from Radcliffe College, in 1955 and 1958, respectively.

-During her career, Rivlin has held a variety of positions in nonprofits, government, and academia.
+During her career, Rivlin held a variety of positions in nonprofits, government, and academia.
 She first worked at the Brookings Institution from 1957 to 1966.
 She then became deputy assistant secretary for program coordination at the US Department of Health, Education, and Welfare (HEW) from 1966 to 1968.
 In 1968 and 1969, Rivlin was HEW’s assistant secretary for planning and evaluation.
 Returning to the Brookings Institution in 1969, she worked there on and off, eventually serving as its director of economic studies.
 She was also the founding director of the Congressional Budget Office from 1975 to 1983.

 Written by the Board of Governors of the Federal Reserve System.
 See disclaimer.